RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 ![Overview of lab environment](../../content/images/app-arch.png)

-Running WildFly Swarm is a bit different than running traditional application servers.
+Running WildFly Swarm is a bit different than running traditional application servers, which often are often hundreds of MB or even GB in size.
 You package your application into a fat jar file, which you run from the command-line interface.
-The jar file is very small (measured in MB) and only contains the libraries necessary to run your application.
+The jar file is very small (measured in few MB) and only contains the libraries necessary to run your application.
 In order to ensure that your application is easily maintainable and that it'll come up in the case of a server restart, you'll register the application as a service using systemctl.

 For this excercise we assume that you've already packaged your application, using maven and pushed it to Nexus.
 From there you've pulled the file to the location *$LAB_DIR/labs/lab-3/lab-files/binaries/example-jaxrs-war-swarm.jar*

-In order to ensure that you don't end up with a large unmaintainable yaml-file, the lead architect of your company has decided that you must structure your playbook using [roles](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html).
+ :thumbsup: In order to ensure that you don't end up with a large unmaintainable yaml-file and so that you can more easily re-use Ansible automation, the lead architect of your company has decided that you must structure your playbook using [roles](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html).
 Roles is a way to structure your playbook around different aspects of your configuration.
 In this case, you will make a role for your WildFly application and only apply that role to your wildflyservers.

-In *$WORK_DIR* copy the jar file to a binary folder.
+:boom: In *$WORK_DIR* copy the jar file to a binary folder.

 ```
 mkdir -p $WORK_DIR/binaries
 cp $LAB_DIR/labs/lab-3/lab-files/binaries/example-jaxrs-war-swarm.jar $WORK_DIR/binaries
 ```

-Create the rest of the structure for creating the playbook.
-You can use the Ansible Galaxy init functionality to easily create a template for your new role.
+:boom: Create the rest of the structure for creating the playbook.
+Use the Ansible Galaxy init functionality to easily create a template for your new role.
+Run below commands:

 ```
 cd $WORK_DIR
 ansible-galaxy init roles/wildflyapp
 ```
 This will create a full structure for the WildFly role named *wildflyapp*.
 In the folder *$WORK_DIR/roles/wildflyapp/tasks* there is a file named main.yml.
 This file will contain the tasks needed to configure the WildFly application on the server.

-Add the nessicary tasks to install WildFly by pasting in below in a terminal:
+:boom: Add the nessicary tasks to install WildFly by pasting in below in a terminal:

 ```
 cat << 'EOF' >$WORK_DIR/roles/wildflyapp/tasks/main.yml